-In March 2012, Mr. Stephens declined a salary increase and was granted an additional 70,000 options in lieu of this salary increase.
+In March 2012, Mr. Stephens declined to receive payment for a salary increase to \$18,333 and was granted an additional 70,000 options in lieu of receiving this salary increase for the year.
 The Company has also established a bonus scheme for Mr. Stephens whereby certain options vest upon the approval of the Company's San Jorge project in Argentina and certain options vest upon the completion of NI 43-101 compliant resource that meets the Company's requirement on the Company's option agreements for the Berta and Payen properties in Chile.

-Effective June 1, 2013, Mr. Stephens temporarily reduced his salary to \$8,333 per month in order to conserve the Company's treasury.
+Effective June 1, 2013, Mr. Stephens temporarily reduced his salary from \$18,333 to \$8,333 per month in order to conserve the Company's treasury his salary was reinstated to \$18,333 effective January 1, 2016.